-Family-based therapy: Family-based treatment gives the opportunity for the family to understand and realize the roles they are playing in supporting the disordered eating, and suggest ways the family can help the person with bulimia acknowledge the problem and seek out treatment.
-It helps parents intervene in their adolescents unhealthy eating behaviors.
+Family-based therapy: Family-based treatment allows the family to understand and realize the roles they are playing in supporting the disordered eating, and suggest ways the family can help the person with bulimia acknowledge the problem and seek out treatment.
+It helps parents intervene in their adolescent’s unhealthy eating behaviors.

-While there is no medication that necessarily cures bulimia nervosa, there are medications that can help symptoms of bulimia.
+While no medication necessarily cures bulimia nervosa, some medications can help symptoms of bulimia.
 Antidepressants may help reduce the symptoms of bulimia when used along with psychotherapy.
 The only antidepressant specifically approved by the Food and Drug Administration to treat bulimia is fluoxetine (Prozac), which may help even if you’re not depressed.

 American Psychiatric Association (2013).
 Diagnostic and statistical manual of mental disorders.
 (5th ed.)
 Arlington, VA: American Psychiatric Association.